-There are reports from several members of the diocese who have received emails purporting to be from Bishop McConnell.
-The first is a general greeting, and then once the individual responds, the second asks recipients to purchase gift cards for a friend of Bishop McConnell's.
+There are reports from several members of the diocese who have received emails purporting to be from Bishop Ketlen.
+The first is a general greeting with a request to reply, and then once the individual responds, the second asks recipients to purchase gift cards for a friend of the bishop.

-This is a phishing or spoofing scheme.
-These are NOT from Bishop McConnell and are not originating from his email account, so rest assured that his account has not been hacked.
-Someone IS using his name, after creating an email address that looks close enough to one that MIGHT be his that some may be fooled.
+These are phishing or spoofing schemes.
+These are NOT from Bishop Ketlen and are not originating from her email account, so rest assured that her account has not been hacked.
+Someone IS using her name, after creating an email address that looks close enough to one that MIGHT be his that some may be fooled.